canonsetup03/ij-startcanon-setup/index.rst

 **********
 If you want to know about the connection of the ij Pixma printer to the windows devices wirelessly, then follow the process below;

-1.Firstly you need to download and install the driver or the software for your windows device.
+1. Firstly you need to download and install the driver or the software for your windows device.

-2.Then go to the Pixma printer.
+2. Then go to the Pixma printer.

-3.Press the power button of the printer till the green light blinks.
+3. Press the power button of the printer till the green light blinks.

-4.Then press and hold the Direct button on the printer.
+4. Then press and hold the Direct button on the printer.

-5.Then the WiFi icon on the printer's LCD screen will blink.
+5. Then the WiFi icon on the printer's LCD screen will blink.

-6.After that, go to the driver that you have downloaded.
+6. After that, go to the driver that you have downloaded.

-7.Double click on the driver and open it.
+7. Double click on the driver and open it.

-8.then you will see the Start setup option.
+8. then you will see the Start setup option.

-9.Click on it.
+9. Click on it.

-10.Then the first step of the installation will begin.
+10. Then the first step of the installation will begin.

-11.Wait for a while till the first step of installation finishes.
+11. Wait for a while till the first step of installation finishes.

 12.On the next page, you have to select the country where you live.